Philadelphus lewisii: Fire ecology

 The shrub is native to relatively arid regions of the American West which experience frequent wildfires, and is therefore quite well adapted to fire.
 Although mock-orange is typically completely top-killed by fires, it will enthusiastically resprout from rhizomes and root crowns afterward.
 A 1971 study found that in the next growing season after a fire, mock-orange had already regrown to 50% of its previous diameter and height, and that those plants had an average of 28.9 to 38.0 sprouts per plant postfire compared to just 0.6 to 1.5 before.

 Lewis' mock orange palatability for Rocky Mountain elk is much greater after fire, with 36.3% of twigs browsed compared to only 1.3% on adjacent unburned sites.

 Human use

 Ethnobotany

 Native American tribes use P. lewisii for numerous purposes.
 The hard wood is useful for making hunting and fishing tools, snowshoes, pipes, combs, cradles, netting shuttles, and furniture.
 The leaves and bark, which contain saponins, are mixed in water for use as a mild soap.
 The flowers are used in preparing perfumes and teas.
+The Syilx/Okanagan people use P. lewisii blooming as a temporal sign that marmots are fat and ready to be hunted.